-So, as promised, a quick guide to (some of) the open source options PGP clients available for use with your FastMail account!
+Check out this quick guide to (some of) the open source options PGP clients available for use with your Fastmail account!
 We definitely recommend that you use Open Source encryption software, and preferably reproducible builds.

 Not sure how encryption like PGP works?
 This is a basic overview of encryption which leads into an understanding of PGP to encrypt email.
 If you plan on taking your privacy seriously, we recommend further reading to understand the risks, rewards and usability issues associated with using encryption software.

 While we have done some basic research on these options, we can’t provide any guarantees as to their suitability for your particular situation.